hxkhan/evie/README.md

 - Number crunching (primative math)
 - Conditional logic

+# Setup
 All of these exist in the [examples](./examples) directory.
 To build the evie cli you can do:
+1. First install go from [here](https://go.dev/doc/install)
+2. Then git clone this repo
+3. Build the standalone cli
+4. Use it like any other language
 ```
 git clone https://github.com/hxkhan/evie.git
 cd evie